koptelovmax/gaussianprocess/track.md

 - There are two main steps: DT modelling and DT syntesis
 - DT modelling consists of two steps: Dimensionality reduction and Dynamical modeling
 - Gaussian Process is used during all the steps: to infer the reduction function, to model DT and to generate new data

 ### What next
 - Try to understand the code
+- Learn first-order Markov model
+- Learn MAP
+- Learn optimization processes

+## 11.05.16
+### What has done
+- Deeper understanding of the model
+- Little review of the model in Jupyter notebook

+### Why
+- I'm supposed to understand what I need to do

+### What has learned
+- To achive nonlinear mapping in dimensionality reduction step special covariance function is used
+- In dynamic texture modeling step the kernel matrix of latent mapping constructed by multi-kernel function
+- Dynamic texture syntesis can be done by estimating necessary parameters and then by predicting new sequence of dynamic texture

+### What next
+- Try to understand the code